tsilva/curriculum-vitae/README.md

 At Tynker I acted mostly as a Lead Software Engineer, owning any required Software Development and Project Management role, culminating in being the main contributor to more than a handful of Tynker's core products, namely:

-@TODO: SORT THESE
-@TODO: add us patent link
-@TODO: add block IDE links

 - [Help Agent](#help-agent): a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture.
 - [Coding Cup](#coding-cup): a soccer-themed coding competition for kids, branded as a FIFA 2022 World Cup sponsor, with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
 - the last version of the Block IDE (a major architectural overhaul)
 - [Crystal Clash](#crystal-clash): an assynchronous multiplayer battlebots competition
- - [Lynker](#lynker) and the [Collaborative Learning System](#collaborative-learning-system): which enabled Block IDE project sharing, real-time messaging and project editing, being granted a U.S. patent for it
+- [Lynker](#lynker) and the [Collaborative Learning System](#collaborative-learning-system): which enabled Block IDE project sharing, real-time messaging and project editing, being granted a [U.S. patent](https://patents.google.com/patent/US11699357B2) for it
 - [Quizzer](#quizzer): a modular and versatile quiz platform allowing easy integration of different question types and engines, such as allowing integration with the Block IDE and its course content
 - [Arcade Maker](#block-ide-arcade-maker): a simplified game development platform for kids, where they could develop and publish games without having to code
 - [Live Classes](#live-classes): a platform that enables educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the Block IDE and other course content
 - [Coaching System](#coaching-system): a system that allowed teachers to monitor student progress, provide feedback, schedule lessons, etc.
- - [Minecraft Editor](#minecraft-editor) (Bedrock Edition): TODO: add description
+- [Block IDE](#block-ide---version-30): a major overhaul of Tynker's Block Editor, at that time, the core of Tynker's educational platform
+- [Minecraft Editor](#minecraft-editor) (Bedrock Edition): a web 3D editor for Minecraft Bedrock Edition, enabling creation of Skins, Blocks, Items, and Mobs; as well as a block-based coding interface for Mob behaviors

 Along with my core Software Development tasks and other miscellaneous tasks across most of Tynker's products and tech stack, I was also deeply involved with the DevOps tasks, regularly dealing with setting up, maintaing and upgrading the infrastructure required for the projects I developed as well as other legacy projects.

 ## [RIPE Productions](https://www.platforme.com/)